Charging cards for electric cars: how do you find your way around?

 The Fulli electric recharging card

-Comparative charging costs for France's two main fast-charging networks
+Comparative charging costs for the two main fast-charging networks in France

 By mobile application - blue card